top of page

 How do we accumulate all this clutter?

-Clutter comes in all shapes and sizes, it could be items you have been holding onto for years or it can be that your shopping habits have got the better of you.
+Clutter comes in all shapes and sizes, it could be items you have been holding onto for years or it maybe that your shopping habits have got the better of you.

 For me it was a combination of the two.
 At one point my cookbook collection was out of control!
 I remember walking through the mall and front of me I saw in a popup book stall right in the centre of the shopping isle, my pace quickened as I made a bee-line for the cook books, my son caught up with me and said in a jokey but serious way “Mum, step away from the cookbooks, you seriously don’t need any more cookbooks”.

 This is when I started to realise that this may be turning into a problem.
 No cookbooks were bought that day.
-And eventually I did reduce the collection to books I actually used the recipes from (and I may have kept a couple just because they look good on the kitchen work top!)
-So, I justify it to myself that they are either useful or bring me joy as a kitchen ornament.
+And eventually I did reduce the collection to just books I actually used the recipes from (and I may have kept a couple just because they look good on the kitchen work top!)
+So, I can now justify to myself that they are either useful or bring me joy as a kitchen ornament..

 “If you’re not using the stuff in your home, get rid of it.
 You’re not going to start using it more by shoving it into a closet somewhere.” – Joshua Becker